krasimir/riew/README.md

 });
 ```

 If we run this code we'll see `"foo"` followed by `"done"`.
-The second put in routine `B` never happens because the first put is blocked.
+The second put in routine `B` never happens because the first put is blocking.
 We need a [take](https://github.com/krasimir/riew#take) to release it.
 The `read` in routine `A` doesn't consume the value of the channel, just reads it so can't unblock `B`.

 ### sread